blentley/ForecastingElectricityDemand/README.md

 + In blue text ARE predictions that become predictors as the window shifts

 #### Adding dimensions
 The examples below begin by illustrating a scenario where demand was the only input into making predictions.
-To add some complexity, air temperature will be introduced as an additional dimension and the end of each method.
+To add some complexity, air temperature will be introduced as an additional dimension and the end of each step.
 Temperature values have been presented in red text.

 Here we have a time-series of demand over 11 periods.